 -National: Southern Baptist Convention (SBC)

-Note: Although CBC is affiliated nationally with ABCUSA, we only work with Mission Northwest (ABC-NW), which is the regional conservative branch of ABCUSA.
+Note: Although CBC is affiliated nationally with ABCUSA, we only work with Mission Northwest (ABC-NW), which is the regional biblically oriented branch of ABCUSA.

 The baptist distinctives that came out of our roots includes but are not limited to the following: